Main | Raiders of the Lost Ark | Temple of Doom | Last Crusade | Kingdom of the Crystal Skull | Young Indiana Jones | Fate of Atlantis

 An Austrian archaeologist who joins Indy on the quest for the Holy Grail, but she is secretly working for the Nazis.

-- Ambition Is Evil: Her efforts to find the Grail result in her death.
+- Ambition Is Evil: Her efforts to find the Grail ends in her falling to her doom.

 - Big Bad Duumvirate: With Donovan.
 She technically answers to him but she's in it for her own reasons and wants the grail for herself, even double crossing him in the end and choosing the wrong grail.

 - Damsel in Distress: At least when she was "captured" in Brunwald and finally when she's reaching for the grail.

 - Dark Chick: To Donovan and the Nazis.

 - Death by Materialism: Falls into a chasm while trying to reach the Grail.

 - Determinator: She's certainly determined to get the Grail, going to extreme lengths for it.

 - Disney Villain Death: Falls to her death while reaching for the Grail, though she wasn't quite a villain at that point, as she had killed Donovan earlier by giving him the wrong grail on purpose.

 - Dragon-in-Chief: Donovan might provide the money and Vogel the muscle, but it becomes clear towards the end of the movie that Elsa is the real brains behind the Nazis' operation, as seen when she intentionally gives Donovan the wrong cup.
 Ultimately, the bad guys would never have caught Henry and Indy without her "assistance", and it's her actions that destroy the temple and nearly get all the surviving heroes killed at the end.
 Notably, when she hands Donovan the wrong grail, Indy, as much as he hates Donovan, isn't thrilled about what's going to happen next, while Elsa is barely repressing a gleeful smile.